jonhorton/gatsby-starter-netlify-cms/src/pages/get-started/index.md

 templateKey: 'get-started-page'
 path: /get-started
 title: Get started today!
+subtitle: You’re on your way to saving money and furthering your mission.
+Choose the plan that best fits your organization’s needs, and we’ll take care of the details.
 ---
 ### Signup
 Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.